-Independent Voters Alliance (USAIVA)
+Independent Voters Alliance (hamcoOHIVA)

 Can You Stand for Public Office?

-Standing as a Nonpartisan or Minor Party Candidate
+Standing as an Independent/Minor Party Candidate

 This page is freely adopted from "Standing as a Natural Law Party Candidate," a Natural Law Party document written to guide persons who want to "Stand" for Public Office — Gratitude is extended to Zanna Feitler, 1998 Natural Law Party Candidate for Governor of Ohio, for allowing an edited "copy" onto these web pages.
 The advice applies equally to nonpartisan independent candidates.

 Standing as a nonpartisan independent or minor party candidate is a unique experience, as we take a different approach and make our own definitions of success.
 Just by having names on the ballot we show that these candidates have organizing power, and messages that an increasing number of people want to represent by standing for office.
 We have an even greater impact when we fill out some candidate questionnaires and talk to the press.
 When we are able to go to some candidate forums and debates, we have the opportunity to bring our messages live to the voters, and perhaps as importantly, to the other candidates.
 Because we believe in all-party government and conflict-free politics, no one can attack us.
 Because our platforms are totally backed by obvious needs for changes in government, no one can make fun of us.